ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

     2. Make sure that your app listens on the same path that is configured in the **path** section of your Ingress.
 If your app is set up to listen on the root path, use `/` as the path.
 If incoming traffic to this path must be routed to a different path that your app listens on, use the [rewrite paths](cs_annotations.html#rewrite-path) annotation.

     3. Edit your resource configuration YAML as needed.
-When you close the editor, yor changes are saved and automatically applied.
+When you close the editor, your changes are saved and automatically applied.
         ```
         kubectl edit ingress <myingressresource>
         ```